SaiPavanKiran/PasswordManager/README.md

 2. **Navigating the App:**
     - **Home Screen:** Displays a list of all user-saved credentials.
-    - **Add Credentials:** Tap the plus button at the bottom to open a bottom sheet where you can add a new username and password.
+    - **Add Credentials:** Tap the plus button at the bottom to open a bottom sheet where you can add a new account name, username, and password.
+The passwords are saved using AES encryption.
+    - **View and Manage Credentials:**
-    - **Edit or Delete Credentials:** Tap on the forward symbol on any list item to open a bottom sheet with the corresponding details.
-Here, you can either edit the details and update them or delete them using the delete button.
+        - Tap on the forward button on any list item to open a bottom sheet with the corresponding details.
+        - In this bottom sheet, you will find two buttons:
+            - **Edit (Blue Button):** Allows you to edit the account name, username, and password.
+After editing, click the update button to save changes.
+            - **Delete (Red Button):** Deletes the selected credential from the list.

 ## Additional Information